 Cut Dry for Curl

-I cut these dry, reading how each curl springs, and leave the nape long enough to show off the curl without dragging the shape down.
-Lock the curls with a curl cream and a soft-hold gel.
+In the chair, this one has to be cut dry, reading how each curl springs, leaving the nape long enough to show off the curl without dragging the shape down.
+A curl cream, followed by a soft-hold gel, locks the definition in place.

 It is bold but low-effort, a rare combination.
 The curly wolf cut guide covers shaping for tighter patterns.